An Edit Friendly DDPM Noise Space: Inversion and Manipulations

 We now explore the properties of our edit-friendly noise space and compare it to the native DDPM noise space.
 We start with a 2D illustration, depicted in Fig.~\ref{fig:statistics_2d}.
 Here, we use a diffusion model designed to sample from $\mathcal{N}( \begin{psmallmatrix}10\\10\end{psmallmatrix},\mathbf{I})$.
 The top-left pane shows a regular DDPM process with $40$ inference steps.
 It starts from $x_T \sim \mathcal{N}(\begin{psmallmatrix}0\\0\end{psmallmatrix},\mathbf{I})$ (black dot at the bottom left), and generates a sequence $\{x_t\}$ (green dots) that ends in $x_0$ (black dot at the top right).
 Each step is broken down to the deterministic drift $\hat\mu_t (x_t)$ (blue arrow) and the noise vector $z_t$ (red arrow).
 On the top-right pane, we show a similar visualization, but for our latent space.
 Specifically, here we compute the sequences $\{x_t\}$ and $\{z_t\}$ using Alg.~\ref{alg:example} for some given $x_0\sim \mathcal{N}(\begin{psmallmatrix}10\\10\end{psmallmatrix},\mathbf{I})$.
 As can be seen, in our case, the noise perturbations $\{z_t\}$ are larger.
-Furthermore, close inspection reveals that the angles between consecutive noise vectors tend to be obtuse.
+This property comes from our construction of $x_t$, which are typically farther away from one another than in \eqref{eq:xt_from_x0}.
+How can the red arrows be longer and still form a trajectory from the origin to the blue cloud?
+Close inspection reveals that the angles between consecutive noise vectors tend to be obtuse.